JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 Total for 2 humans: **+1.16**

 ### 3 Animal Kingdom - created

+Context: God created the diverse animal kingdom to populate the earth and sea.

 - Population: 2,000,000,000 (Estimate: Global ecosystem)
 - ΔOS = +1.00